UR-Aman/Task-6/README.md

 Currently, the form prints submitted data to the terminal.
 You can integrate **Flask-Mail** or an email API to send form messages directly to your inbox.

-## 📝 License
-This project is free to use and modify for personal purposes.